Generate Unique CSS with LSCWP v4.0

 How to Enable UCSS

 Unique CSS is a QUIC.cloud service, so you need to set up your Domain Key before you can use it.
 If you’re using any other QUIC.cloud services, you should already have a Domain Key, and don’t need to request one again.
 Unique CSS pulls from the same quota pool as Critical CSS.
-The two QUIC.cloud services are combined under the new CSS Optimization label.
+The two QUIC.cloud services are combined under the Page Optimization label.

 From the WordPress dashboard, navigate to LiteSpeed Cache > Page Optimization > CSS Settings and set CSS Combine to